akc/sloane/README.md

     database.

 --invert
 :   Return sequences *not* in the database.
-Only relevant when used
+This option has no effect
-    with `--filter`
+    unless `--filter` is also set.

 --update
 :   Update the local database.